MicrosoftDocs/microsoft-365-docs/microsoft-365/loop/loop-components-teams.md

 **Share components.** In this release, you can share Loop components into different Teams chats, Outlook emails, Whiteboards, and other places in the Microsoft 365 ecosystem.
 Recipients can edit from wherever they are and see updates instantly, no matter where the changes were made.

 **Start in chat or email, build from there.** Every component you create from Teams chat or Outlook email is automatically saved to a file in OneDrive.
-So, you might begin collaborating in chat; then, later move to the file in a full tab on Office.com, where you have a larger visual space for editing and can add as many components as you like.
+So, you might begin collaborating in chat.
+Then, later move to the file in a full tab on Office.com, where you have a larger visual space for editing and can add as many components as you like.

 For information on admin settings for Loop components in Teams, see [Settings management in Cloud Policy](loop-workspaces-configuration.md#settings-management-in-cloud-policy).